Azure/azure-powershell/src/ResourceManager/LogicApp/Commands.LogicApp/help/Remove-AzIntegrationAccount.md

 ## SYNTAX

 ```
-Remove-AzureRmIntegrationAccount -ResourceGroupName <String> -Name <String> [-Force]
+Remove-AzIntegrationAccount -ResourceGroupName <String> -Name <String> [-Force]
  [-DefaultProfile <IAzureContextContainer>] [-WhatIf] [-Confirm] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Remove-AzureRmIntegrationAccount** cmdlet removes an integration account from a resource group.
+The **Remove-AzIntegrationAccount** cmdlet removes an integration account from a resource group.
 Specify the integration account name and resource group name.
 This module supports dynamic parameters.
 To use a dynamic parameter, type it in the command.